AdaCore/xmlada/docs/input.rst

 A top-level tagged type is provided that must be extended for the various streams.
 It is assumed that the pointer to the current character in the stream can only go forward, and never backward.
-As a result, it is possible to implement this package for sockets or other streams where it isn't even possible to go backward.
-This also means that one doesn't have to provide buffers in such cases, and thus that it is possible to provide memory-efficient readers.
+As a result, it is possible to implement this package for sockets or other streams where it isn’t even possible to go backward.
+This also means that one doesn’t have to provide buffers in such cases, and thus that it is possible to provide memory-efficient readers.